bchainhub/foxar-docs/versioned_docs/version-1/spark/spark-std.md

 #### Std Errors

-Std Errors provide wrappers around common internal Solidity errors and reverts.
+Std Errors provide wrappers around common internal Ylem errors and reverts.

-Std Errors are most useful in combination with the [`expectRevert`](../reference/cheatcodes/expect-revert) cheatcode, as you do not need to remember the internal Solidity panic codes yourself.
+Std Errors are most useful in combination with the [`expectRevert`](../reference/cheatcodes/expect-revert) cheatcode, as you do not need to remember the internal Ylem panic codes yourself.
 Note that you have to access them through `stdError`, as this is a library.

 ```solidity
 // expect an arithmetic error on the next call (e.g. underflow)